Sjhartman/BIOI3--Genes-Protiens-and-Genomic-Alignment/README.md

 6 Penalized Sequence Alignment: Uses the Blosum62 penalty matrix for determining the highest scoring paths within each sequence alignment.
 The input are two amino acid strings, with each amino acid reprented as a 1 letter code

 7 Local sequence alignment: Finds highest scoring local alignment by repositioning source and sink nodes to optimize longest path scores while generating the alignment matrix.

+8 Linearspace sequence alignments: Divide and conquer strategy for performing the global sequence alignment with linear memory in O(nm).
+The alignment matrix is recursively divided into smaller matrices until every middle edge can be concatenated to produce the longest path and generate a global sequence alignmnet.